 02/28/2011.
-Remarks by Jack McKillop: "This aircraft was built as a DC-2-115G for the Dutch airline KNILM (Koninklijke Nederland-Indische Luchtvaart Maatschappij) of Djakarta, Netherlands East Indies (NEI) and delivered on June 12, 1935.
+Remarks by Jack McKillop: "This aircraft was built as a DC-2-115G for KNILM (Koninklijke Nederlandsch-Indische Luchtvaart-Maatschappij, Royal Dutch Indian Airways) of Djakarta, Netherlands East Indies (NEI) and delivered on June 12, 1935.
 This aircraft was flown to Australia when the Japanese invaded the NEI in early 1942 and was impressed by the Australian Government in March 1942.

 The Australian Directorate of Air Transport, which became part of the USAAF's Air Transport Command, was formed on January 28, 1942 to control the many transport aircraft operated by the RAAF and the USAAF's Fifth Air Force.
 Call signs starting with the letters 'VH' were assigned but many call signs were used multiple times and an individual aircraft may have had several codes.